Flamborough Lifeboat Station: History

 In 1992, the south site was demolished and rebuilt to accommodate lifeboats in one location.
 A rebuild was also necessary as the old No. 2 site was not big enough to accommodate the newer lifeboats and had been in use as a fishing store.
 The move to the old No. 2 site involved a withdrawal of the all-weather lifeboat (ALB) and an inshore lifeboat (ILB) being installed in its place.
 The crew at Flamborough were reluctant to take on an ILB instead of an ALB, which they put down to the tides and waters around Flamborough being particularly tricky.
 The new site was opened in 1993.

 In 2018, the Flamborough lifeboat Elizabeth Jane Palmer featured in an episode of the BBC2 documentary Saving Lives at Sea.

+On 30 June 2026, Flamborough welcomed the arrival of a new Inshore lifeboat Forever Yibba (B-959), replacing Elizabeth Jane Palmer.